Some people wonder which low carb foods contain “good” fats.

 - Fat Density: 88.4%

-Bacon is a bit of a controversial food due to its nitrate content.
+Bacon is a bit of a controversial food due to its nitrate and nitrite content.

 Whereas some people fear it due to potential carcinogen links, others feel the dangers are over-exaggerated.